wp-plugins/dropbox-backup/readme.txt

 Once you have an app created, the app key and secret will be available on the app's page on the <a href="https://www.dropbox.com/developers/apps" target="_blank">App Console</a>.
 Note that Drop-ins have app keys but no app secrets.

+= How to restore my site from dropbox backup? =

-= My web page has crashed and not available.
-How can I restore my web page from backup? =
+= My web page completely crashed and not available.
+How can I restore my web page from dropbox backup? =

 Just login or Register at WPAdm www.wpadm.com If your web page wasn't added and verified - just do it.
 Add your domain and verified this on WPAdm account.